-Janet Smith, Venues Manager, at the Royal Welsh College of Mudic and Drama (RWCMD) was the project manager for NATO at their venue and she discusses the event.
+Janet Smith, Venues Manager, at the Royal Welsh College of Music & Drama (RWCMD) was the project manager for NATO at their venue and she discusses the event.

 Being located within the so called ‘ring of steel’, the day of the summit proved to be very different to a normal day.
 The 'ring of steel' was 13KM of high security steel fencing that was installed around Cardiff for the NATO summit.

-The Royal Welsh College of Music and Drama (RWCMD) was closed for the day, with only event staff permitted access.
-For the entire 24 hours leading up to the event, the College was entirely focussed on delivering the NATO dinner.
+The Royal Welsh College of Music & Drama (RWCMD) was closed for the day, with only event staff permitted access.
+For the entire 24 hours leading up to the event, the college was entirely focussed on delivering the NATO dinner.

 The greatest challenge was balancing the requirements from so many different directions, at a time when information was sometimes fluid and security requirements so intense.
 We worked hard to be as flexible as possible acknowledging how complex the situation was, but also ensuring that everything we did commit to we were confident that we could deliver well.

 The event itself went very smoothly, a testament to the amount of planning, and the dedication of those working on the various aspects of the whole summit.